boschrexroth/bodas-device-connectivity-samples/can-demo-golang/README.md

 Building on Windows might work as well, but was not tested.
 All following instructions will assume a Linux system.

+For compilation the Go compiler needs to be installed (see the [official documentation](https://go.dev/)).

 In order to build a snap, snapcraft needs to be installed with following command.

 ```
 sudo snap install snapcraft --classic
 ```

+Note, the above instruction uses the snap daemon to install snapcraft.
+If this is not by default installed on the system, the installation is explained in the [snapcraft documentation](https://snapcraft.io/docs/installing-snapd).

 ### Build